 It is suggested to select first the simpler or basic rigid pipe support type and add complexity as conditions warrant.
 It is better to use more simpler and economical types that satisfy the design requirements than more complex ones.

 Rigid pipe supports that restricts movement in orthogonal directions and rotational directions.
 This usually is a part that is welded or bolted to steel or concrete.

-There are two types of anchors: fixed achors and
+There are two types of anchors: fixed anchors and directional anchors.

 Directional anchors allow movement to occur in one direction while restricting it from in the opposite direction.
 Directional anchors lead a pipe’s movement away from structures, buildings, , equipment etc.